Satyagraha: How Ahimsa Became a Political Term

 In India, the situation anyway was much more complex than in the Arabic cultural space.
 For, here not only one single religion was dominant.
-Rather, it was and still is just the plurality of religions, cultures, languages which makes India so unique.
-Besides a large ‘Hindu‘-majority and a big Muslim-minority, many other smaller religious-communities are existing in India – as Sikhs, Parsi, Buddhists, Jains, roman and protestant Christians, Jews, and many others less known faiths.
+Rather, it was and still is just the plurality of religions, cultures, and languages which makes India so unique.
+Besides a large ‘Hindu’ majority and a big Muslim minority, many other smaller religious communities are existing in India – such as Sikhs, Parsi, Buddhists, Jains, roman and protestant Christians, Jews, and many others less known faiths.

 Moreover, the Indian Muslim community had its own divisions.
-In South India Muslims were in the minority, and therefore sought the protection of the state.
-Whereas in the Northern states, especially in Punjab and in Bengal, they formed a majority and rather tended to separatism.
+In South, India Muslims were in the minority, and therefore sought the protection of the state.
+Whereas in the Northern states, especially in Punjab and Bengal, they formed a majority and rather tended to separatism.

 For decades Muhammad Ali Jinnah tried to bring the two camps together under the All-India Muslim League.
 The liberal Ali Jinnah had been close to the Congress movement at the beginning of his political career.
 He had pursued the same goals: a united India, completely liberated from the British colonial power.